airbus-seclab/bincat/README.md

 * Make sure the `bincat` and `bincat_native` commands are in your path (`make install` should have taken care of that).

-* On MacOS, add the following line to `/etc/launchd.conf`:
+* On macOS, add the following line to `/etc/launchd.conf`:
   ```
   setenv PATH /usr/bin:/bin:/usr/sbin/sbin:/usr/local/bin:/path/to/bincat
   ```